taylorscott91/mean-lab/README.md

 You will be working groups of 3 for this lab.
 Groups will be determined by counting off students during the lab intro.
 If you are in Classroom 4, count off from 1-6.
 If in Classroom 6, 1-8.

+## Keep In Mind

+KISS (Keep It Simple, Silly), and don't re-invent the wheel!

+You may have noticed by now that many of the apps we make in this class are very similar.
+Some have Artists and Songs, others have Posts and Comments, but they're more-or-less the same concept.

+This isn't a WDI thing: it's a real-life thing!
+A tremendous number of apps follow the same structure.

+If you keep this in mind it greatly simplifies the process of making something.
+You can take any of the walkthroughs and examples provided to you in class and turn them into something that *looks* completely different.
+A Honda and a Porsche are both pretty much the same thing inside.

+The app you make today probably will not be the magnum opus that defines you as a developer for the rest of your life, so don't put that pressure on yourself.
+Be silly, and have fun!

 ## Lab Submission

 Please submit an issue to this repo by Thursday, April 14th at 5PM with...